adilsonbna/usecase/README.md

 ## Overview use-case
 This project we have establish a structured approach for managing infrastructure by creating dedicated Git repositories to store configurations and deployment templates.

-Utilize Helm or Kustomize as tools for templating deployments in retail store environments, ensuring consistency and scalability.
-To streamline the deployment of POS software updates, set up CI/CD pipelines using modern GitOps tools like ArgoCD or FluxCD.
+To streamline the deployment of POS software updates, set up CI/CD pipelines using modern GitOps tools like ArgoCD.

 These pipelines should support automated deployments across distinct environments—Development, Testing, and Production—enabling efficient testing, validation, and rollouts while reducing manual intervention.